vineethsai/tool-registry/postman/README.md

 This Postman collection provides a comprehensive set of API endpoints for interacting with the Tool Registry API.

 > **IMPORTANT NOTES:**
-> 1. **AUTHENTICATION IS DISABLED** - Authentication has been disabled to facilitate development and testing.
+> 1. **AUTHENTICATION IS DISABLED** - Authentication has been disabled in the default setup to facilitate development and testing.
 The API is currently accessible without credentials.
+Before deploying to production, authentication MUST be re-enabled.
-> 2. **API STRUCTURE** - The base URL has been updated to `http://localhost:8000` without the `/api/v1` path.
-You may need to adjust the paths in the requests based on your actual API implementation.
+> 2. **API STRUCTURE** - The base URL in the environment is set to `http://localhost:8000`.
+Ensure this matches your running server instance.

 ## Contents